 The company's principal activities are the provision of services, including property management, to Cadent Gas Limited.
-The company has no employees, however as a wholly owned subsidiary company within the Group, the Directors consider the impact of the company's activities on its stakeholders, consisting of its shareholder, Cadent Gas Limited and other stakeholders including (but not limited to) Ofgem (The Office of Gas and Electricity Markets), the UK Government, and members of the consortium who together own the ultimate parent company, Quadgas Holdings TopCo Limited.
+The company has no employees, however as a wholly owned subsidiary company within the Group, the Directors consider the impact of the company's activities on its shareholder, Ofgem (The Office of Gas and Electricity Markets), members of the consortium who together own the ultimate parent company, Quadgas Holdings TopCo Limited, and other stakeholders.
 Whilst not directly regulated itself, the company maintains a close relationship with Ofgem, via the fellow Group subsidiary company Cadent Gas Limited.

-The company's stakeholders are consulted routinely on a wide range of matters including funding decisions, investment strategy, delivery of the Group's strategy, governance and compliance with Group policies with the aim of maximising investment returns for the benefit of its shareholder and ensuring that its subsidiaries maintain high standards of business conduct and governance.
-The Board considers the consequences of its decisions through these consultations to ensure that the long-term interests of the company are protected.
+The company's stakeholders are consulted routinely on a wide range of matters including funding decisions, investment strategy, delivery of the Group's strategy, governance, and compliance with Group policies with the aim of maximising investment returns for the benefit of its shareholder and ensuring that the company maintains high standards of business conduct and governance.

-As a property company within the Group, the company owns property and leases these Cadent Gas Limited, a fellow Group subsidiary, as well as providing other property services.
+The company owns property and leases these to Cadent Gas Limited, as well as providing other property services.
 The Board considers the company's activities in light of the Group's environmental, corporate and social responsibility strategies, as such the Board receives information on these topics from management to make better informed Board decisions.